 - T3010: Charity Information Return: Annual return filed by registered charities with CRA.

-- T2 Corporate Income Tax Return and T1044: Charity Return of Income (if applicable): Tax returns filed by not-for-profit organization (non-charities) with CRA.
+- T2 Corporate Income Tax Return and T1044: Charity Return of Income (if applicable): Tax returns filed by not-for-profit organizations (non-charities) with CRA.

 - T4: Statement of Remuneration Paid: Form showing employee compensation and deductions.

 - T4A slip: Statement of Pension, Retirement, Annuity, and Other Income.
 This form is used to report various types of income paid to individuals that are not regular employment wages.
-For a nonprofit, this commonly includes payments for services from self-employed contractors, fees paid to directors, scholarships, bursaries, or research grants.
+For a nonprofit, this often includes service payments to self-employed contractors, director fees, scholarships, bursaries, or research grants.

 - GST/HST Return: General Sales Tax/Harmonized Sales Tax return (if registered).